wttech/APM/documentation/src/main/wiki/ActionExtending.md

 ### Adding new @Mapper object
 In order to add a new action, first a class annotated with `@Mapper` marker needs to be implemented.
 It should eventually implement all the methods coming from `com.cognifide.cq.cqsm.api.actions.ActionMapper` interface.
 There is also a `BasicActionMapper` abstract implementation of such that already carries on the annotation as well as basic implementation of the required methods.

-Moreover, the configuration of `sling-bundle-plugin` needs to be enhanced with the `<CQ-Security-Management-Actions>` configuration that will point to a package that should be crawled to find all `@Mapper` implementations
+Moreover, the configuration of `sling-bundle-plugin` needs to be enhanced with the `<APM-Actions>` configuration that will point to a package that should be crawled to find all `@Mapper` implementations

 ```xml
 <plugin>